 Her particular interests as a Director of Deafness Forum are inclusive education, mental health and access to services.

-Anthony Whelan, director
+Anthony Whelan, director and vice chair

 Tony is the National President of Better Hearing Australia, a not-for-profit organisation providing information, advocacy and support for people with hearing loss.